AlmostReliable/almostgradle/README.md

 # Applying the Plugin

-Almost Gradle is hosted at the Gradle plugin portal.
+Almost Gradle is hosted at the [Gradle plugin portal].
 Since [ModDevGradle] is hosted there as well, no additional repositories are necessary.

 To create a minimal project, only [ModDevGradle] and Almost Gradle have to be applied.
 Note that Almost Gradle does not